Pandemic fears grow as China virus toll rises to nine

 “There has been a big change in the number of cases, which is related to our deepening understanding of the disease, improving diagnostic methods and optimizing the distribution of diagnostic kits,” Li said.

 Symptoms of the virus, which can cause pneumonia, include fever, coughing and difficulty breathing.

-The infection can be passed from person to person, and 15 medical personnel are among those infected in China.
+There is no vaccine for the virus, which can be passed from person to person.
+Fifteen medical personnel are among those infected in China.

 Fears of a pandemic similar to an outbreak of Severe Acute Respiratory Syndrome (SARS) that started in China and killed nearly 800 people in 2002-2003 have roiled global markets, with aviation and luxury goods stocks hit particularly hard and the Chinese yuan tumbling.

+Companies across China, from Foxconn (2317.TW) to Huawei Technologies [HWT.UL] and HSBC Holdings (HSBA.L), were warning staff to avoid Wuhan and handing out masks.

-Terry Gou, the billionaire founder of Apple (AAPL.O) supplier Foxconn (2317.TW), said he was advising company employees not to visit China over the holiday, amid concern over the virus.
+Terry Gou, the billionaire founder of Apple (AAPL.O) supplier Foxconn, said he was advising company employees not to visit China over the holiday.

 WHO spokesman Tarik Jasarevic said new cases of the coronavirus would appear as China stepped up monitoring.